26 Sep Take the M1 up to Luton

 Threats that were once commonplace in the economic hive of London still has a way of finding even the most persistent of businesses in the placid northern regions like Bedfordshire.
 Cyber defense should be considered a top priority these days for both small-medium businesses (SMB) and larger corporations.
 Enterprise level businesses often have teams of IT staff to tackle issues like cyber threats, but SMBs often have to find alternative means of dealing with IT issues.
 Many of these businesses often take a DIY approach.
 This may be well intended but can end up blowing up in their face.
 IT security is no joke and cyber criminals are as crafty as they are malevolent.
 So why take the risk?

-Some business owners question whether it is worth it to consult with an IT support company in Luton, but they should really be asking themselves whether the cost of not doing things properly is worth the headaches that is undoubtedly headed their way.
+Some business owners question whether it is worth it to consult with a company that provides IT support in Luton, but they should really be asking themselves whether the cost of not doing things properly is worth the headaches that is undoubtedly headed their way.

 Who are Amazing Support?

 As well as Luton, Amazing Support also provide IT Support in Harpenden and other local regions.